Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 Timekeeping Functions

 Each watch handles time differently.
 The Sea-Dweller and Submariner focus on dive timing with a rotating bezel, with the Submariner optionally adding a date.
-The GMT-Master II trades extreme water focus for a second time zone, allowing you to track local time and another region simultaneously.
+The GMT-Master II trades extreme water focus for a second time zone, allowing you to track local time and another region together.

 Most owners rely on the date far more than dive timing or GMT tracking.
 The GMT function becomes genuinely useful if you travel, work across time zones, or stay connected to people abroad.
-Otherwise, it’s a convenience rather than a necessity.
+Otherwise it’s a convenience rather than a necessity.

 Wearability and Comfort